 - Ask for a credit/debit card number over the phone.

 If you get such a call, hang up immediately and report the scam to the IRS.
 Even if you do owe tax, hang up and call the IRS at 800-829-1040.
 The agents there will be happy to help you and you'll know you're talking to the right people.

 Phishing and malware

-The IRS reported a 400 percent surge in phishing and malware incidents for the 2016 tax season--and it doesn't seem likely scammers have given up since then!
+The IRS reported a surge in phishing and malware incidents in recent years.
 These incidents involve fake emails designed to trick victims into thinking the messages come directly from the IRS, and some look very official, even directing you to a website that's awfully similar to the IRS's official website at www.irs.gov.

 Like phone scams, phishing and malware shakedowns are fairly easy to avoid:

 - Remember that the IRS doesn't initiate contact by email, text message or social media.
 Ever.